mcorah/mcorah.github.io/_posts/2022-11-18-starship-emily.md

 While the onus to discuss safety is more pressing, their website provides much more extensive discussion of how their robots will impact local communities, the role of safety in planning and design, and accessibility to wheelchair users.
+What I see here is that
-*Significant differences in values are evident from even casual engagement with either company.*
+*significant differences in values are evident from even casual engagement with either company.*
 I believe researchers can emulate companies like Nuro by evaluating the impacts of their research with depth and nuance and by communicating on these topics